• Skip to main content

 bhindi masala

-‘Bhindi’ is a Hindi term for ‘Okra’ & ‘masala’ is an Indian curry base made with onions, tomatoes, spices and herbs.
-So ‘Bhindi masala’ means okra cooked in a spicy onion tomato masala.
+‘Bhindi’ is a Hindi term for ‘Okra’ & ‘Masala’ here is an Indian curry base made with onions, tomatoes, spices and herbs.
+So ‘Bhindi Masala’ means okra cooked in a spicy onion tomato masala.
 Made with everyday ingredients, this simple bhindi masala is extremely easy to cook.
-So it is a common side dish in many households.

 Since okra is available all-round the year I make this pretty often for a meal.
-Dal fry, okra masala, soft rotis and some plain rice makes for a healthy, delicious and simple meal in my home.
+Dal fry, Dal tadka, okra masala, soft rotis and some plain rice makes for a healthy, delicious and simple meal in my home.

+Okra is a veggie with lots of nutritional values so it is widely used in the Indian cuisine.
+Dahi bhindi, kurkuri bhindi & bharwa bhindi are some popular North Indian dishes.
 In South India, it is added to sambar, curries, stew and also stir fried with coconut.

 More Bhindi recipes